Fragtality/PilotsDeck/Integrations/Fenix A320/Readme.md

 # Installation
-- Tested with Fenix 1.0.4.134 (29.09.22)
+- Tested with Fenix 1.0.6.146 (07.11.22)
-- Update to at least PilotsDeck 0.7.4!
+- Update to at least PilotsDeck 0.7.7!
 - Uses the Fonts *"Digital 7"* and *"Alte Din 1451 Mittelschrift"* - you can find them freely on the Internet
 - Just double-click on the Profiles you want to use to add them to your StreamDeck Software
-- Place the Lua-Files in your FSUIPC7 Folder (the Folder where your FSUIPC7.ini is located)
+- Place the Lua-Files in your FSUIPC7 Folder (the Folder where your FSUIPC7.ini is located respectively the Folder you have installed FSUIPC7 into)
-- Add this to the myOffsets.txt File in your FSUIPC7 Folder (for the Cabin Lights)
+- Add this to the myOffsets.txt File in your FSUIPC7 Folder for the Cabin Lights (create the File if it does not exist)
 ```
 0x58AB, 4, LIGHT POTENTIOMETER:13, I32, percent
 ```